geon0529/usefy/packages/usefy/README.md

   <a href="#installation">Installation</a> •
   <a href="#packages">Packages</a> •
   <a href="#quick-start">Quick Start</a> •
-  <a href="#features">Features</a> •
+  <a href="#features">Features</a>
-  <a href="#contributing">Contributing</a>
 </p>

 ---

 > ⚠️ **Pre-release Notice**: This project is currently in version `0.x.x` (alpha/beta stage).
 APIs may change between minor versions.
 While fully functional and tested, please use with caution in production environments.
-We welcome feedback and contributions to help stabilize the API!
 >
 > 🚧 **Actively Developing**: New hooks are being added regularly.
 Stay tuned for more utilities!